microsoft/hands-on-lab-azure-functions/docs/workshop.md

 This name will be then concatenated with the `__serviceUri` environment variable to create the full URI of the Storage Account where you have uploaded your files, so the managed identity can access it.

-Redeploy your Azure Function App using GitHub Actions or manually.
+Redeploy your Azure Function App.

 ### Assign the role to the Managed Identity